ToFeWe/Bagging-Regression-Trees/src/documentation/analysis.rst

 Documentation of the code in *src.analysis*.
 This is the core of the project.

 Theoretical Calculations
 =========================
 Documentation of the code in *src.analysis.theory_simulation*.
+All modules listed below are used for the theoretical simulations and calculations related to bagging.

 Simulating the convergence for the finite sample case
 *****************************************************